Runner laces her shoes

 Processes/ Models

 It is assumed for functional safety that the organization has processes, lives those and also improves on them.
-For development automotive SPICE or CMMI (Common Maturity Model Integration) are common as process models.
+For development automotive SPICE or CMMI (Capability Maturity Model Integration) are common as process models.
 And those models go much further that ISO 9001, there are more goals to be reached and more practices specified.
 For avionics you need a DOA (Design Organization Approval), which can also be transferred from the customer if he takes the responsibility for the final quality assurance.

 The question which I ask myself is the one whether those processes and models are really lived in the sense they are intended, also when working with large organizations with a high, certified maturity...